MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-change-a-module.md

 # Change an Existing Module
 This topic provides an overview of how to change an existing module.

-### Prerequisites
+## Requirements
-1. You are familiar with development in AL. For more information, see [Getting Started with AL](https://docs.microsoft.com/dynamics365/business-central/dev-itpro/developer/devenv-get-started).
+1. Familiarity with development in AL. For more information, see [AL Development](https://docs.microsoft.com/dynamics365/business-central/dev-itpro/developer/devenv-get-started).
-2. Your development environment has been set up.
-For more information, see [Developer Environment](https://github.com/microsoft/ALAppExtensions/blob/master/DevEnvironment.md).
+2. Your development environment is ready.
+For more information, see [Development Environment](https://github.com/microsoft/ALAppExtensions/blob/master/DevEnvironment.md).

-### Steps
-1. In Visual Studio Code, open the folder from the AlAppExtensions repository that you want to contribute to.
-System modules are located in the `System` folder.
-2. To open the command search, press `F1,` and then choose **AL: Download Symbols**.
-3. Now you can modify the the module and add you contribution.
+> [!NOTE]
+> Your environment must have the correct symbols.
+Go get those, in Visual Studio Code, press **F1**, and then choose **AL: Download Symbols**.
+Also, make a note of the **server** and **serverInstance** settings.
+You will add that information to the launch.json file.

 Remember that your changes should conform to the general guidelines for modules described in the [Blueprint](https://github.com/microsoft/ALAppExtensions/blob/master/Blueprint.md).

-See below for an example.
-4. The main consideration when changing an existing module, compared to contributing with a new module, is that you need to adhere to, and think about no breaking changes.
+The main consideration when changing an existing module, compared to contributing with a new module, is that you need to adhere to, and think about no breaking changes.
 When doing your changes make sure that you do not break existing functionality.
 Once you are done, check that existing tests still pass, and add new tests for the functionality that you changed or added.

-### Example
+## Example
 In the following, we will go through an example contribution to an existing module.
 Specifically, we will look at a previous contribution to the Base64 Convert module.
 The contribution added support for other text encodings than UTF8.
 Thus, if you are following along you will see that these changes have already been published in the AlAppExtensions repository.
 You can find the actual PR that we will be recreating here: https://github.com/microsoft/ALAppExtensions/pull/7676.
 Let's take a look at what it took to create this PR.

-#### Set up Visual Studio Code for module development
+### Set up Visual Studio Code for module development

 When setting up your development environment, you should have taken note of the `server` and `serverInstance` settings.